publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch36/schII/m__us_usc_t43_s1845.md

     (a) __Filing requirement; time to file__

-        Any commercial fisherman suffering damages compensable under this subchapter may file a claim for compensation with the Secretary under subsection (d)(1) of this section.
+        Any commercial fisherman suffering damages compensable under this subchapter may file a claim for compensation with the Secretary under subsection (d)(1).

     (b) __Transmittal of copy of claim to Secretary of the Interior; reference to Secretary__

-        Upon receipt of any claim under this section, the Secretary shall transmit a copy of the claim to the Secretary of the Interior and shall take such further action regarding the claim that is required under subsection (d) of this section.
+        Upon receipt of any claim under this section, the Secretary shall transmit a copy of the claim to the Secretary of the Interior and shall take such further action regarding the claim that is required under subsection (d).

     (c) __Notification to persons engaged in activities associated with Outer Continental Shelf energy activities; response of persons notified; submittal of evidence__